-CTS is comprised of approximately 1,900 employees working in major transportation markets worldwide.
-As an established partner with transportation authorities and operators worldwide, we have installed over 90,000 devices and deployed several central systems which in total process approximately 10 billion fare-related transactions per year for approximately 7 billion passengers, generating more than \$14 billion of revenue per year for such transportation authorities and operators.
-Products accounted for 47% of the segment's fiscal year 2013 sales, with services accounting for the remaining 53%.
+CTS is comprised of approximately 2,100 employees working in major transportation markets worldwide.
+As an established partner with transportation authorities and operators worldwide, we have installed over 130,000 devices and deployed over 20 regional central systems which in total process approximately 24 billion fare-related transactions per year, generating more than \$18 billion of revenue per year for such transportation authorities and operators.
+Products accounted for 47% of the segment's fiscal year 2014 sales, with services accounting for the remaining 53%.

-We believe that we hold the leading market position in large-scale automated fare payment and collection systems and services for major metropolitan areas.
-To date, CTS has been awarded over 400 projects in 40 major markets on 5 continents.
-We have implemented and, in many cases, operate automated fare payment and collection systems for some of the world's largest mass transit systems, such as London (Oyster®), the San Francisco Bay Area and the Los Angeles region.
-In addition, the segment has numerous active projects worldwide, including in the New York (Metrocard®) / New Jersey (PATCO®, PATH Smartlink®) region, Chicago (Ventra®), Vancouver, Sydney, Brisbane, the Frankfurt / RMV region, Sweden, the Washington, D.C. / Maryland / Virginia region, the San Diego region, Miami, Minneapolis / St. Paul and Atlanta.
+We believe that we hold the leading market position in large-scale automated fare payment and revenue management systems and services for major metropolitan areas.
+CTS has delivered over 20 regional back office operations which together serve over 38 million people every day in major markets around the world.
+We have implemented and, in many cases, operate automated fare payment and revenue management systems for some of the world's largest transportation systems, such as London (Oyster®), Chicago (Ventra®), the San Francisco Bay Area (Clipper®) and the Los Angeles region (TAP®).
+In addition we have numerous active projects worldwide, including in the New York (Metrocard®) / New Jersey (PATCO®, PATH Smartlink®) region, Chicago (Ventra®), Vancouver, Sydney, Brisbane, the Frankfurt / RMV region, Sweden, the Washington, D.C. / Maryland / Virginia region, the San Diego region, Miami, Minneapolis / St. Paul and Atlanta.
 In addition to helping us secure similar projects in new markets, our comprehensive suite of new technologies and capabilities enables us to benefit from a recurring stream of revenues in established markets resulting from innovative new services, technology obsolescence, equipment refurbishment and the introduction of new or adjacent applications.

-Consistent with our history of creating next-generation, state-of-the-art technologies and systems, we are in the process of developing and implementing components of our NextCity® initiative, which envisions integrated revenue and information management systems across all modes of transport.
-NextCity comprises a fully integrated solution offering innovative fare payment technologies, such as contactless bank cards, general purpose reloadable (GPR) cards, transit branded debit/credit cards and near field communication (NFC) phones directly at the point of travel, predictive data analytics, and intermodal compatibility across an entire transportation network.
-A key information technology (IT) component of NextCity is the creation and distribution of real-time data through the integration of payment and information systems, ultimately enabling operators to manage demand and customers to manage their travel through improved data analytics and seamless access to predictive and relevant information.
+Consistent with our history of creating next-generation, state-of-the-art technologies and systems, we are in the process of developing and implementing components of our NextCity® initiative, which envisions integrated payment and information technology and services across all modes of transport and which has been furthered by our acquisitions of NextBus and ITMS, as well as the launch of Urban Insights.
+NextCity comprises a fully integrated solution offering innovative fare payment and revenue management technologies, such as contactless bank cards, general purpose reloadable (GPR) cards, transit branded debit/credit cards and near field communication (NFC) phones directly at the point of travel, predictive data analytics, and intermodal compatibility across an entire transportation network.
+Two key information technology (IT) components of NextCity are the creation and distribution of real-time data through the integration of payment and information systems, ultimately enabling operators to manage demand and customers to manage their travel through improved data analytics and seamless access to predictive and relevant information, as well as the specialization in the development and supply of complex traffic management systems for the monitoring and control of urban and inter-urban road networks, encompassing integrated traffic and incident management, decision support, vehicle tracking and passenger information through integrated user interfaces.